MachineLemonade/docs/v0.8/customizing-your-image.md

 docker exec -it SCHEDULER_CONTAINER bash -c "airflow connections -a --conn_id test_three  --conn_type ' ' --conn_login etl --conn_password pw --conn_extra {"account":"blah"}"
 ```

-### On Astronomer v0.8 (Current for Enterprise)
+## Environment Variables (--env)

-Astronomer v0.8's CLI comes with the ability to  bring in Environment Variables from a specified file by running `astro airflow start` with an `--env` flag as seen below:
+Astronomer's v0.7.5-2 CLI comes with the ability to  bring in Environment Variables from a specified file by running `astro airflow start` with an `--env` flag as seen below:

 ```
 astro airflow start --env .env
 ```

-**Note**: Whatever `.env` you use locally will not be bundled up when you deploy to Astronomer.
+**Note**: This feature is currently only functional for local development.
+Whatever `.env` you use locally will _not_ be bundled up when you deploy to Astronomer.
 To add Environment Variables when you deploy to Astronomer, you'll have to add them via the Astronomer UI (`Deployment` > `Configure` > `Environment Vars`).

-**Some Guidelines:**
+**Guidelines:**

-1. First, throw your environment variables of choice in an `.env` file.
+1. Add your Environment Variables of choice in an `.env` file

 2. Airflow configuration variables found in [`airflow.cfg`](https://github.com/apache/incubator-airflow/blob/master/airflow/config_templates/default_airflow.cfg) can be overwritten with the following format: